nicolasserrano/CS/Tomcat.md

-**Steps to use JavaStack in your computer:**
+**Install JavaStack in your computer:**

-Create a folder with permission to write (in your user folder or in C:\Temp).
+1. Create a folder with permission to write (in your user folder or in C:\temp).
 For example:
 C:\temp\Tomcat

-Copy the following folders from C:\Programs\JavaStack\apache-tomcat-9.0.89 to C:\temp\Tomcat
+2. Copy the following folders from C:\Programs\JavaStack\apache-tomcat-9.0.89 to C:\temp\Tomcat
 - conf
 - logs
 - temp